BMBF-MOSAIK/StigLD-Demo/README.md

 ## 2. Use docker containers provided:

 Docker containers can be pulled from dockerhub.
 Installation of Docker is a prerequisite.
 Instructions can be found [here](https://docs.docker.com/desktop/).
-Once installed, open cmd and do the following:
+Once installed, open cmd and do the following: (heads up: large image files may take several minutes to download)
 1. ```docker pull melzchelli/stigld-fusekiserver:latest```
 2. ```docker pull melzchelli/stigld-agentrunner:latest```
 3. ```docker pull melzchelli/stigld-mediumserver:latest```